collapsed-stacks/startups/questions/1118/mobile-app-dev-are-there-standard-templates-for-licence-royalty-agreements-fo.md

 - tagged: `legal`
 - score: 1

-<p>Can anyone point me to a free and good resource for templates which provide a contract between a UK LTD company and a contributing artist (for both music and graphics).</p>
+Can anyone point me to a free and good resource for templates which provide a contract between a UK LTD company and a contributing artist (for both music and graphics).

-<p>I'm keen to lock in a time-limted exclusive world-wide right to distribute and use this artists work in the game, paying royalties rather than paying outright for the content, and providing protection for both parties.</p>
+I'm keen to lock in a time-limted exclusive world-wide right to distribute and use this artists work in the game, paying royalties rather than paying outright for the content, and providing protection for both parties.

 ## Answer 1124